alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 We've got [guidelines on merging of Pull Requests](/manual/merge-pr.html).

+> Some applications [have restrictions on who can merge PRs](https://github.com/alphagov/govuk-saas-config/blob/master/github/repo_overrides.yml).
+If you are unable to merge your own PR, you should ask [someone else](https://github.com/orgs/alphagov/teams/gov-uk-production/members) to merge (and deploy) it for you.

 Code that is merged to `master` is tested again on CI.
 This is because the `master` branch may have changed since the tests last ran on the PR.
 If the tests on `master` pass, Jenkins pushes a `release_123` git tag to GitHub.

 > **WARNING**: some applications have Continuous Deployment enabled, which means the deployment process is fully automated.
 You should do any manual testing with [a temporary, branch deployment](#branch-deploy-review), before you merge.